 Why You Should Plant and Grow Daylilies

-- The plant has become known as the best perennial flower.
-By far they are my favorites.
-If you want some summertime fun, this is the flower to grow.
-Don't stop at just one, but purchase several.
-I have over 100 of them, and each morning in June and July the first thing I do is to check which one is blooming.
+- They bloom at various times.
+Some varieties rebloom later in the summer.
+Each morning in June and July the first thing I do is to check which one is blooming.
 It is especially fun if you have new ones that haven't bloomed before.

 - They come in a variety of sizes.
 The bloom sizes can range from 2" to as large as 8" across.
 They can range in height from 8 inches to 3 feet.

 How to Plant

 - You first need to find a sunny spot with good drainage.
-Daylilies will grow in the shade, but you won't get good bloom.
+Daylilies will grow in the shade, but you won't get a good bloom.
 Some bright colors do better in partial shade since the sun bleaches the color.
 Check your variety to find if this is a problem.
 Dave's Garden has a search engine where you can do this.

 - The plants can be planted at any time, but spring or fall is best.
 Once the weather has warmed in the spring is best.
 If I plant here in Zone 5 in the fall, I try to get them in the ground by the end of September.
 That way they have rooted in well enough to survive through the winter months.